jake106/prem_pred/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+NOTE: Currently there is no script to automate fetching the data (there soon will be!), so data must be downloaded manually from [football-data.co.uk](https://www.football-data.co.uk/englandm.php), and placed in the `daat` directory.

-Currently all capabilities of the package can be accessed by running the `main.py` function from the base directory with the appropriate flag.
+Currently all functions of the package can be accessed by running the `main.py` function from the base directory with the appropriate flag.
 This can be called as follows:

 ```bash
 usage: main.py [-h] [--plot] [--simple] [--extended] [--forecast] [--simulate] [--all] [--evaluate]